-Tennis elbow surgery is performed to treat the pain and immobility caused by tennis elbow, or elbow tendonitis.
-Tennis elbow may be caused by any of the following activities when performed with improper technique or over a prolonged period of time:
+Surgery is performed to treat the pain and immobility caused by tennis elbow, or elbow tendonitis.
+This condition may be caused by any of the following activities when performed with improper technique or over a prolonged period of time:

 - Raking the yard

 If you believe you may need tennis elbow surgery, call 202-295-0511 to schedule a consultation with one of our orthopedic specialists at MedStar Orthopaedic Institute.
 Our doctors have years of experience treating a wide range of shoulder and elbow conditions and are pleased to offer comprehensive care in the Washington, D.C. area.